guidohu/booksys/README.md

 ## Limitations

-- Customization of configuration parameters can only be done in the database directly (configuration table).
+- Some minor configuration parameters can only be updated in the database directly (see configuration table).
 - Not every site is available as mobile and desktop version yet.
 - The setup should also work with mariaDB but this has not been tested.